-5.1 Parametrized atmospheric physical processes
+5.1.
+Parametrized atmospheric physical processes

-5.1.1 Microphysics and large-scale precipitation
+5.1.1.
+Microphysics and large-scale precipitation

 The microphysics perturbations introduced under the initial SPP implementation do not target the large uncertainties associated with phase changes, particularly for precipitation and for the ice phase.
-Applying SPP perturbations to the uncertain parameters that control the evaporation rates for rain and snow, and deposition and riming rates for the ice phase would modify the phase changes and thereby directly perturb humidity and temperature tendencies.
+Applying SPP perturbations to the uncertain parameters that affect the evaporation rates for rain and snow, and deposition and riming rates for the ice phase would modify the phase changes and thereby directly perturb humidity and temperature tendencies.
+Ideally, perturbations should represent uncertainties as close as possible to their sources, for example particle size distributions and ice particle properties in the microphysics, but there is also a need to represent uncertainties in subgrid variance and covariance of cloud, precipitation and humidity as well as uncertainties due to numerical approximations.

-5.1.2 Radiation
+5.1.2.
+Radiation

-Atmospheric heating rates due to gaseous absorption in clear-skies are an unrepresented source of uncertainty in SPP while they are poorly represented in SPPT (cf. 3.2).
+Atmospheric heating rates due to gaseous absorption in clearskies are an unrepresented source of uncertainty in SPP while they are poorly represented in SPPT (cf. 3.2).
 Errors arise due to misrepresentation of the concentrations of atmospheric gases, an imperfect knowledge of the spectroscopy of the atmosphere and the use of discrete quadrature points to represent the longwave (LW) and shortwave (SW) spectra, necessary for computational efficiency.
 Comparisons to benchmark high-spectral resolution radiative transfer models enable estimates of the heating rate errors in the current configuration

 Recent work revealed model sensitivity to the choice of mixing ratio and horizontal distribution of the background aerosol in the troposphere.
-The latest Copernicus Atmosphere Monitoring Service (CAMS) reanalysis (Flemming et al., 2016) shows that perturbations of up to 2-3 times the global constant background aerosol maintain the total aerosol optical thickness within the limits of the constraints provided by satellite observations.
+The latest Copernicus Atmosphere Monitoring Service (CAMS) reanalysis (Flemming et al. 2016) shows that perturbations of up to 2-3 times the global constant background aerosol maintain the total aerosol optical thickness within the limits of the constraints provided by satellite observations.

-5.1.3 Vertical mixing
+5.1.3.
+Vertical mixing

-In the initial SPP implementation, perturbations were only applied to turbulent mixing within stable boundary layers, where large uncertainties in the degree of mixing are partly responsible for the notorious difficulties that NWP models have in representing such conditions (Sandu et al., 2013).
+In the initial SPP implementation, perturbations were only applied to turbulent mixing within stable boundary layers, where large uncertainties in the degree of mixing are partly responsible for the notorious difficulties that NWP models have in representing such conditions (Sandu et al. 2013).